Department of Transportation

 Traffic and Highway

 Not since 1950 has Missouri seen so few people killed in highway crashes.
-For the fifth year in a
+In 2015, 870 people were killed in traffic crashes –

 safety advocates in the Missouri Coalition for Roadway Safety.
 The coalition credits a